YosysHQ/yosys/docs/source/CHAPTER_Verilog.rst

 support other types of storage-elements, such as sr-latches or d-latches, without having to extend the actual Verilog frontend.

-Synthesizing Verilog Arrays
+Synthesizing Verilog arrays
 ---------------------------

 Add some information on the generation of $memrd and $memwr cells and how they are processed in the memory pass.

-Synthesizing Parametric Designs
+Synthesizing parametric designs
 -------------------------------

 Add some information on the ``RTLIL::Module::derive()`` method and how